 Consumption of veterinary antimicrobials

-Fimea monitors sales of veterinary antimicrobials on the basis of statistics obtained from pharmaceutical wholesalers.
+Fimea monitors the sales of veterinary antimicrobials on the basis of statistics obtained from pharmaceutical wholesalers.
 Sales have been monitored since 1995 and are expressed by unit of weight (kilos of active ingredient) sold.
 The assumption is that the antimicrobials sold will be used during the monitoring period.

-On a European scale, veterinary antimicrobials are used moderately in Finland.
+Sales data monitoring was harmonised to achieve compliance with the European Surveillance of Veterinary Antimicrobial Consumption (ESVAC) project in 2010.
+On a European scale, antimicrobials are used moderately in food-producing animals in Finland.
 Narrow spectrum antimicrobials are preferred, and medication is administered to individual animals instead of groups.
 Comparative data on the consumption of antimicrobials in different countries can be obtained from the results of the European Surveillance of Veterinary Antimicrobial Consumption (ESVAC) project.